ibm-cloud-docs/cephaas/s3_cred_create.md

 Create S3 credentials for object storage by using the UI, CLI, or API.

 To create a credential, you must be granted the Administrator platform role or a custom role.
 For more information, see the [IAM access documentation](/docs/sdsaas?topic=sdsaas-managing-iam).
+{: requirement}

+The secret key cannot be viewed after you create the credential.
+So you must save or download the key in a place from where you can retrieve when needed.
 {: important}

 ## Creating S3 credential using the UI